localguy009/GRC-Portfolio/AWS/MFACompliance/Step-by-Step-guide.md

 - Amazon S3
 - IAM roles and policies

-The following services should be available in the account:
+The following services should be enabled:

 - **AWS Config** enabled
 - **Security Hub** enabled